saipardhu/Sample-Data-Pipeline/README.md

 The code creates the following directories:

--data - Stores the data pulled from S3.
+- data - Stores the data pulled from S3.
 - added_data - Data that has been added to the MySQL table.
 - logs - Stores the logs of the process.